The Bachelor of Development Studies (Honours) requires the completion of 48 units, which must consist of:

 For further information see the Scholarships website.

 The Bachelor of Development Studies (Honours) degree exemplifies the ANU commitment to research-led education.
-Building on the Bachelor of Development Studies, it gives high-level preparation for professional life or a higher degree by research through the development of an advanced knowledge of the research principles and methods and theoretical concepts of development studies, and through the design and implementation of a research project, typically a 20,000 word thesis, that leads to the development of new understandings or that provides solutions to complex problems.
+Building on the Bachelor of Development Studies, it gives you high-level preparation for professional life or a higher degree by research through the development of an advanced knowledge of the research principles and methods and theoretical concepts of development studies, and through the design and implementation of a research project, typically a 20,000 word thesis, that leads to the development of new understandings or that provides solutions to complex problems.

 Graduates from ANU have been rated as Australia's most employable graduates and among the most sought after by employers worldwide.